SystemFw/blog/content/staging/oop-data-oriented.md

 [Unison Cloud](unison.cloud), the next-gen cloud platform we're building on top of the [Unison](unison-lang.org) language.

-One of the unique features of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory datastructure.
+A unique characteristic of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory datastructure.

-This capability is modelled as a set of _abilities_ , Unison's take on algebraic effects that can express custom control flow abstractions as ordinary straight-line code.

-Let's start by talking about a unique capability of our Cloud: manipulating persistent and transactional storage as if it was an in-memory datastructure.

-We expose this feature as a set of _abilities_ , Unison's take on algebraic effects that can express custom control flow abstractions as ordinary straight-line code.
+We expose this feature as a set of _abilities_ (Unison's take on algebraic effects) which let us express custom control flow abstractions as ordinary straight-line code.

 The model is fairly simple: you write programs in the `Transaction` ability that operate on one or more typed key-value tables, and call